John1001Song/pointillism_rp_net/README.md

 ## Training RP-net
 1. Make sure you are in the **pointillism** directory.
 1. (Not required with docker) Run ```./build_and_install.sh```.
 This installs the necessary libraries required for training.
-1.1 Before installing, replace keywords in these two cpp files: lib/utils/iou3d/src/iou3d.cpp and lib/utils/roipool3d/src/roipool3d.cpp
-1.1.1 ".data" --> ".data_ptr"
+Before installing, replace keywords in these two cpp files: lib/utils/iou3d/src/iou3d.cpp and lib/utils/roipool3d/src/roipool3d.cpp; ".data" --> ".data_ptr" and "AT_CHECK" --> "TORCH_CHECK".
-1.1.2 "AT_CHECK" --> "TORCH_CHECK"

 2. Run ```python3 RP-net.py``` to start training the model.